2025 Al Ain International Cup

-The 2025 Al Ain International Cup is an international friendly football tournament will be held between 13 and 18 November 2025 in Al Ain, United Arab Emirates, with the participation of four teams: Cape Verde, Egypt, Iran and Uzbekistan.
+The 2025 Al Ain International Cup was an international friendly football tournament held between 13 and 18 November 2025 in Al Ain, United Arab Emirates, with the participation of four teams: Cape Verde, Egypt, Iran and Uzbekistan.
+Uzbekistan won the title after defeating Iran in the final on penalties following a draw at the end of the match.

 Teams

-The following teams participated for the tournament, They all qualified for the 2026 FIFA World Cup.
+The following teams participated for the tournament; they had all previously qualified for the 2026 FIFA World Cup.